Technical Overview

 • Tamper-resistant audit records

-• Deterministic evaluation of compliance-related evidence
+• Deterministic evaluation of compliance-relevant evidence

 • Audit-oriented evidence export

-• Controlled autonomous demo scenarios
+• Controlled autonomous demonstration scenarios

 Explicitly out of scope